Working in the United Arab Emirates

 Placements may be found at:

-Cass Business School, Manchester Business School, Middlesex University, the University of Exeter and Herriot-Watt University are among the UK institutions that have a presence in the UAE.
-The University of Birmingham is opening a campus in Dubai in September.
+Cass Business School, Manchester Business School, Middlesex University, the University of Exeter, Heriot-Watt University and the University of Birmingham are among the UK institutions that have a presence in the UAE, all with campuses in Dubai.
 If you're still in education, looking at an exchange programme organised through your university is an option to consider.

 Do you need a visa to work in the UAE?

 You cannot work (paid or unpaid) on a visit or tourist visa.
-You must have a work permit and an employment visa.
+You must have a work permit and an employment visa, arranged by your sponsor (usually your employer).

 You will need to undergo a medical examination before you are issued a visa.
 The medical includes checks for HIV and hepatitis and is repeated if you renew your contract.